 The existing borders of the Western Cape will form the starting point, from where, at municipal level, communities adjacent to the border, whether inside or outside, will then democratically decide whether they wish to be located in the Cape of Good Hope or in South Africa.

 Upon completion of the democratic process the border will have been defined by the wishes of the people.

 Citizenship - Who will be Citizens in the Cape of Good Hope?

-Anyone else wishing to settle in the Cape of Good Hope will be welcome to apply for either residency or citizenship, and these applications will be assessed under our immigration policy, which will be consistent with established international norms.
+Anyone else wishing to settle in the Cape of Good Hope will be welcome to apply for either residency or citizenship.
+These applications will be assessed by the democratically elected government of the Cape of Good Hope under an immigration policy consistent with established international norms.

 We are Committed to Democracy

-Our role is to assist the People of the Cape to achieve self determination.
+Our role is to assist the People of the Cape in achieving self-determination.
 We do not seek power ourselves.
 Accordingly we have no authority or desire to determine which policies the government of the Cape of Good Hope will adopt.
 The new government and its policies must be determined by a democratic process.